AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-4-tighter-relaxations.md

 For a positive coefficient, the smallest value uses the lower expression.
 For a negative coefficient, multiplication reverses the inequality, so the smallest value uses the upper expression.
-DeepPoly makes this single sign-directed substitution instead of pairing every lower constraint with every upper constraint.
+DeepPoly makes one sign-directed substitution and avoids pairing every lower constraint with every upper constraint.

 Crucially, each substitution produces one affine expression, not a family of pairwise constraints.
 DeepPoly keeps a fixed number of summaries per neuron: